Repair of Rotator Cuff Tears: Surgery for shoulders with torn rotator cuff tendons can lessen shoulder pain and improve function without acromioplasty

 - Arthritis of the acromioclavicular joint usually produces pain localized to the top front of the shoulder that is made worse by using the arm in front of the body.
 Shoulder strength is usually normal.

 - Subacromial bursitis may cause catching and pain in the shoulder but shoulder strength is maintained.

 - Frozen shoulder is characterized by shoulder stiffness but the shoulder is usually strong.

 - Neck arthritis with nerve impingement may cause shoulder pain and weakness that is worse when the head is held in certain positions.
 In this case electromyography may identify the presence of nerve involvement in the neck.
 Some have used the term "impingement syndrome" to refer to various types of cuff disease.
 However, modern diagnostic approaches usually permit a more specific diagnosis.

 Incidence and risk factors

-X-rays of the shoulder are usually normal in the presence of cuff disease--they are taken to exclude other problems.
+X-rays of the shoulder are usually normal in the presence of cuff disease.
+X-rays are taken to exclude other problems.
 Rotator cuff tendons do not show on ordinary X-ray examinations of the shoulder.